ishasinha1/BiasMitigationEval/README.md

 ## General Capabilities Notebook

 We evaluate the models on the MMLU dataset's test split (~14k general examples of multiple-choice questions) to confirm that fine-tuning on safety data has not degraded general model capabilities.
-The notebook for this is `General_Capabilities.ipynb`.
+The notebook for this is `General_Capabilities.ipynb`.  _Remember to modify the filepath!_

 The results can be found in the final paper.

 ## Evaluation Notebook